 Circulation of Materials:

-Books circulate for a period of 21 days and may be renewed up to two times by contacting the libary in person, by telephone, or with an e-mail.
+Books circulate for a period of 21 days and may be renewed up to three times by contacting the library in person, by telephone, or with an e-mail.
 If items are not returned by the due date overdue fees go into effect and a block is placed on the student's record until the item is returned and/or the fee is paid.
 For more information about our circulation policies please call 763-424-0737.

 The library's staff is available to assist student, staff, and community researchers with their information needs.
 Questions will be answered at the Reference Desk in person during business hours, via telephone at 763-424-0733, or by email.